Return to Home Return to Overview Strategy Guide

 Ura Mechanical Reference

-This section contains a detailed reference of the various attacks and mechanics present in the encounter.
+This page contains a detailed reference of the various attacks and mechanics present in the encounter.

 The rest of this page is structured into the following sections: